There are multiple California attractions in all parts of this state. This is a large and diverse piece of ground that

 It is a great place to go for refreshing hikes, to take in some rowdy festivals, or just enjoy the quiet, isolated sloughs to restore your soul.
 Overall, most of the 1,000 miles of the Sacramento-San Joaquin River Delta can be summed up with the single word..."quaint".
 In fact, that area is almost Midwest in flavor.

 Going east out of L. A., you will find Palm Springs... a great winter golfing location.
-Palm Springs has a couple of unique California attractions called the Fabulous Palm Springs Follies and the Palm Springs Tramway that will lift you up to the Mt.
+Palm Springs has the Palm Springs Tramway that will lift you up to the Mt.
 San Jacinto State Park.

 Depending on the season, California hosts a huge variety of sporting events.
 You can find basketball, baseball, football, soccer, lacrosse, etc. Just choose your sport, find your favorite team, and get ready for some action!